VanV-GBC/COMP3097-Group27/README.md

 - Add search ability
 - Fix issue with data not persisting in storage
 - Fix tag fields to load from DB
+- Fix how phone # is displayed and show on input
+- Figure out how to sort by proximity
+- Make current position of a person available in the rest of the app for sorting by proximity
+- Get lat/lon of places based on API for sorting by proximity
 - Consider storing one tag/restaurant in one key not all tags/restaurants in just 2 keys
 - See if any other UI improvements can be made
 - See if it make sense to add list of countries/provinces to pick from